ordinaryzelig/minispec-rails/README.md

 There are plenty out there, and I'm sure they all work just fine.
 I have personally never used any of them because it was never a big deal to insert Minitest::Spec into any Rails project manually with just a few lines of code.
-The fewer gems/lines of code there are, the better.
+Fewer gems/lines of code your project = better.
-But obviously that's not very helpful to anyone who just wants it to work with a simple `gem blah`, done (including me).
+But I still want the convenience of a gem to get projects started quickly.

+This gem gets you PURE minitest spec in a whopping 50 lines of code, and that's counting blank lines, comments, requires, and a (hopefully temporary) workaround for system tests.
+There's no fancy tricks going on here.
+This is plain jane minitest.
+What you get is PURE spec awesomeness.
+And by "PURE" I mean just `describe`s.
+No more defining classes on your own.

 ## Goals

 * Get running in Rails with Minitest::Spec with minimal lines of code both in installation and the gem itself.

-## Not Goals
+## NOT Goals

 * Help with migrating from "Rails style" to Spec style.
 I don't recommend anyone convert any test suite to spec style for the sake of converting.
-You really don't gain all that much.
+You really don't gain all that much by converting.
-* Support multiple styles.
+* Support multiple styles (i.e. unit and spec).
 You're probably here to use Spec style, so use Spec style.
 Why would you want to mix and match?
+Don't define test classes.
+Use `describe`.
 * Support old Rails versions.
-Since I don't recommend converting, I don't see a big use case for supporting older Rails versions.
+Since I don't recommend converting, it doesn't seem worth it to support older Rails versions.
+I'm not going to explicitly define a minimum Rails version requirement, but for development I'm going to start with 5.1.1 (see the example app).
 * (for now at least) Rails generators.
 I personally don't find them all that useful.
 If there is enough demand for it and/or someone contributes it, I might do it, but in the interest of keeping this gem small, I'm going to skip them.

 ## Installation